The Chronology of Revelation

 Some believe that this group of 144,000 is symbolic, rather than literal, and that its members are representative of the Church or of some other segment of Gentile believers (such as a specially “anointed” class of Jehovah’s Witnesses, for example).
 I disagree completely.
 As emphasized early in this commentary, I feel it is important to distinguish between symbolic and literal passages in Revelation; and I never have seen any convincing explanation why these are not, literally, 144,000 members from the tribes of Israel, as the passage indicates.

-Thus, during the 70th Week, there will be 144,000 Jews who will revere God and will keep His lawful commands in the Torah, yet not (initially) acknowledge that Jesus is the Messiah.
-Once the global Rapture event has taken place (soon after the opening of the Sixth Seal), these Jews from twelve tribes, who will have seen “the face of him who sits on the throne” (Revelation 6:16), will understand that Jesus is the true Messiah (Christ).
-They will receive the seal of God on their foreheads (7:3,4) to be servants of the Almighty.
-Evidently, they will glorify and be representatives of His until, as a group, they are caught up collectively to heaven at some point near the end of the 70th Week (14:1-3—see 144,000 caught up).
+Thus, during the 70th Week, there will be 144,000 Israelites who will revere God and will keep His lawful commands in the Torah, yet not (initially) acknowledge that Jesus is the Messiah.
+Once the global Rapture event has taken place (soon after the opening of the Sixth Seal), these descendants of Jacob from twelve tribes, who will have seen “the face of him who sits on the throne” (Revelation 6:16), will understand that Jesus is the true Messiah (Christ).

 great multitude